 disposable materials are malleable, breakable, and still, they endure. they remind us what can be gained when pressure is applied: facets which reflect light, topographies pulled from flatness, and textures that evidence histories.

-this is a cast of a small squished can i found on the road, then lived with during through this year, then washed, then shined, then slowly wrapped in paper. a tiny immortalization and minuscule validation; a very small lesson and a very silent interview with this simple and stunning thing.
+this is a cast of a small squished can found on the road, lived alongside during the year 2020, then washed, shined, and slowly wrapped in paper. a tiny immortalization and minuscule validation; a very small lesson and a very silent interview with a simple but stunning thing.

 fragility in practice (roadkill), paper cast and metallic ink, 10 x 10 in, 2020